ucb-bar/midas/README.md

 // lib: File (technology description) strober.replay.Compiler(mod, dir, Some(lib))
 ```
-This makes sure the RTL for FPGA simulation and sample replays are the same.
+This makes sure the RTL for
+simulation and sample replays are the same.
 Run CAD tools (we recommend using [HAMMER](https://github.com/ucb-bar/hammer)) using the generated Verilog file.

 The RTL/gate-level simulators are also compiled in [src/main/cc](src/main/cc):
 ```makefile